TLA+ is easy if you know how to abstract

 How to get started with TLA+?

-My suggestion would be to install the TLA+ extension on VS Code and use TLA+ from there.
-The extension is everything you need to get up and running.
+My suggestion would be to install the TLA+ extension on VS Code and interact with TLC from there.
+The extension is everything you need to get up and running, apart from java 10.

 Conclusion

-TLA+ is a formal method tool used for model checking.
+TLA+ is a formal specification language created by Leslie Lamport.
+TLC is a tool that uses TLA+ specs for model checking.
 Learning TLA+ is challenging because we need to understand a problem well enough to be able to write its specification, know the TLA+'s language, and abstract the problem effectively.

-If you believe that writing helps with reasoning, then TLA+ is the tool for you.
+If you also believe that writing helps with reasoning, then TLA+ is the tool for you.
 Writing the spec helps to find gaps in your understanding, and a spec can help debug your design.
-However, TLA+ is not a substitute for testing.
+However, a TLA+ spec is not a substitute for testing.

 In my next post, I will present an example of a simple-to-understand problem to demonstrate how difficult it can be to abstract correctly, even if you understand the problem and the TLA+ constructs needed to represent it.

-This post concluded with some useful TLA+ notions: bait invariants, as useful as println in programming; refinements, abstraction in inheritance style; weak/strong fairness, to help model the behavior of real systems.
+This post concluded with some (I hope) interesting TLA+ notions: bait invariants, as useful as println in programming; refinements, abstraction in inheritance style; weak/strong fairness, to help model the behavior of real systems.

 I hope you enjoyed reading this article and that it has made you curious enough to learn some TLA+ this weekend.